-&lt;sup>11 To achieve credit from the NOx reductions associated with electricity, proponents must show offmodel calculations, as described on page xxx.
+12 To achieve credit from the NOx reductions associated with electricity, proponents must show offmodel calculations, as described in BE-1 on page 47.

 Example: A proponent of office building project commits to exceeding the 2013 Title 24 Standards by 10 percent.
 Since CalEEMod version 2013.2.2 includes only 2008 Title 24 Standards, the proponent must account for both the percent improvements from 2008 to 2013 and the additional 10 percent commitment.
-The 2013 Title 24 Standards are estimated to be 25 percent more efficient than the 2008 Title 24 Standards.
+The 2013 Title 24 Standards are estimated to be 25 percent more efficient than the 2008 Title 24 Standards13.
 The proponent may select the "Exceed Title 24" box and enter "35" into the field labeled "% Improvement."
-This accounts for the 25 percent improvement in the efficiency of Title 24 Standards from 2008 to 2013 and the additional 10 percent.
+This accounts for the 25 percent improvement in the efficiency of Title 24 Standards from 2008 to 2013 and the additional 10 percent commitment.